rootsongjc/kubernetes-vagrant-centos-cluster/README.md

 **VM**

-Login to the virtual machine for dubuging.
+Login to the virtual machine for debuging.
 In most situations, you have no need to login the VMs.

 ```bash
 vagrant ssh node1